 Trinity Street Playhouse

 Home of the Trinity Street Players, the Trinity Street Playhouse hosts thought-provoking and entertaining stage productions with an accomplished community ensemble.
-They recently put on The Road Home MixTape, a fun evening of musical theatre where guests could bring their own blankets and lawn chairs.
-Settle in with them for cozy shows from talented performers.
+They often host fun evenings of musical theatre where guests can bring their own blankets and lawn chairs to settle in for cozy shows from talented performers.

 Austin Playhouse